-The Susan B. Anthony Dollar was minted for a total of four different years.
+The Susan B. Anthony Dollar was minted during a total of four different years.
 Mintage levels were initially very high, as the US Mint had optimistic expectations about public acceptance.
 After the coins failed to achieve meaningful circulation, mintages fell to lower levels.

 Production for circulation took place from 1979 to 1981 and one final year in 1999.
 For each of the first three years, circulation strike coins were produced at the Philadelphia, Denver, and San Francisco Mints, while for 1999 production only took place at first two facilities.